-School is over and the need to keep track what day of the week it is has faded away.
+School is over and the need to keep track of what day of the week it is has faded away.
 The sun is beaming.
-Jeans and sweaters are put away, while shorts, tank tops and bathing suits are taken out.
+Jeans and sweaters are put away, while shorts, tank tops, and bathing suits are taken out.
 People will start wearing less and stretch marks, scars and extra weight will no longer be hidden.

 Every body type deserves to be comfortable.
 It is now hotter and yes, people will show more skin.
 This does not mean you should comment or shame on the way people’s bodies look.
 Often, we put down other people’s bodies to make us feel better.
 People who body shame are often insecure about their own body.

 Body shaming is the criticism of someone based on the shape, size or appearance of their body.
 An easy guide to whether or not a comment is body shaming is to ask yourself “can it be fixed in 5 seconds?”
 For example, lipstick on teeth or an unzipped fly can be fixed within seconds and most people would be thankful to have those things pointed out.
 However, comments that refer to a person’s body can be harmful.